 Hello and welcome to my website.

 I’m T.R.Todd, an award-winning author and former international journalist.
-I have written five books, which run the gamut from fiction, to non-fiction, to memoirs.
+I have written several books, which run the gamut from fiction, to non-fiction, to memoirs.
 I have also been known to collaborate on a film or two.
 If it’s a great story, I want to write it.